KrishnaTech6/EpoxyFeed/README.md

 - Uses **Epoxy models** and **controllers** to render lists with smooth performance.
 - **LiveData** and **ViewModel** for managing UI-related data lifecycle-aware.
 - Placeholder images while loading.
+- Added fade animation to the post image in Epoxy Model

 ## Prerequisites